claffin/cloudproxy/CONTRIBUTING.md

 ### 4. Code Review and Merge

 - Your PR will trigger automated tests
+- All tests must pass before the PR can be merged
 - Other developers can review your code and suggest changes
-- Once approved, your PR will be merged into the `dev` branch
+- Once approved and tests pass, your PR will be merged into the `dev` branch

 ### 5. Release Process